Johin2/AI-HELP-CENTER/README.md

 The repository already ships with a build pipeline and metadata that prepares the JavaScript client for npm.
 To ship a new version:

 1. **Authenticate with npm** – run `npm login` (or `npm login --registry <url>` if you use a private registry).
 2. **Update the version** – bump the semantic version in the root `package.json`.
-The build script copies it into the SDK package manifest.
+The build script copies it into `lib/sdk/package.json` so the published manifest stays in sync.
 3. **Generate the distributable** – run `npm run build:sdk`.
-This bundles `lib/sdk` into `dist/` with ESM and CJS outputs plus a publish-ready `package.json`.
+This bundles `lib/sdk` into `lib/sdk/dist/` with ESM and CJS outputs.
-4. **Smoke test the tarball (optional)** – `npm pack dist` creates a local `.tgz` so you can inspect the contents before pushing it live.
+4. **Smoke test the tarball (optional)** – `npm pack lib/sdk` creates a local `.tgz` so you can inspect the contents before pushing it live.
-5. **Publish** – run `npm run release:sdk` to rebuild (for safety) and invoke `npm publish dist`.
+5. **Publish** – run `npm run release:sdk` to rebuild (for safety) and invoke `npm publish lib/sdk`.
 Add `--access public` if you re-scope the package name and need to override the default visibility.

-After the publish succeeds the library is immediately installable with `npm install ai-help-center-sdk` (or whatever name you configured in `scripts/prepare-sdk-package.mjs`).
+After the publish succeeds the library is immediately installable with `npm install ai-help-center-sdk` (or whatever name you configured in `lib/sdk/package.json`).
 See [docs/sdk-publishing.md](./docs/sdk-publishing.md) for a detailed checklist covering optional validation steps and tagging guidance.

 ## Deployment